sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 (and are functional too), performance and protection.
 You get to focus on making your algorithms and logic, and not the scheduling - let the scheduler do the scheduling and you get on with on with your program.
 This is a joy to a programmer (or coder as we call them nowadays).

+Furthermore, thread sharing is a temporary artifact, and will eventually fade away into the history books.

 # Afterward